underscoreio/essential-scala/src/pages/traits/recursive-data.md

 Our patterns will carry us most of the way to a correct answer, but we still need to supply the method bodies for the base and recursive cases.
 There is some general guidance we can use:

 - For the base case we should generally return the *identity* for the function we're trying to compute.
 The identity is an element that doesn't change the result.
 E.g. 0 is the identity for addition, because `a + 0 == a` for any `a`.
 If we were calculating the product of elements the identity would be 1 as `a * 1 == a` for all `a`.

 - For the recursive case, assume the recursion will return the correct result and work out what you need to add to get the correct answer.
-We saw this for `sum`, where we assume the recursive call will give us the correct result for the tail of the list and when then just add on the head.
+We saw this for `sum`, where we assume the recursive call will give us the correct result for the tail of the list and we then just add on the head.

 <div class="callout callout-info">
 #### Recursive Algebraic Data Types Pattern